boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/pie-chart.md

 ![View data](/static/assets/visualizing-data/visualization-widgets/images/pie-chart/viewdata.png)

-> **NOTE:** We don't recommend to configure lower hierarchy data in hidden columns as we can see in the info icon in `Hidden Column` section denotes the same.
+> **NOTE:** We don’t recommend configuring lower hierarchy data in hidden columns as we can see in the info icon in `Hidden Column` section denotes the same.

 ![Hidden Column ](/static/assets/visualizing-data/visualization-widgets/images/pie-chart/info-icon.png)

-The below chart displays the goals by each team without hidden columns.
+The chart below displays the goals scored by each team without any hidden columns.

 ![Before](/static/assets/visualizing-data/visualization-widgets/images/pie-chart/before.png)

-If we configure lower hierarchy data(Player Name) in hidden columns compared to column and Row filed data, the data configured in the widgets gets duplicate, This affects the chart visualization as we can see in the below image.
+If we place lower hierarchy data (Player Name) in hidden columns compared to the column and row field data, the data in the widgets may become duplicated.
+This can affect the visualization of the chart, as shown in the image below.

 ![After](/static/assets/visualizing-data/visualization-widgets/images/pie-chart/after.png)

 ### Adding rows

-You can drag the `Dimension` field into the `Rows field.`
+To add rows, you can drag the `Dimension` field into the `Rows field`.

 ![Pie Chart](/static/assets/visualizing-data/visualization-widgets/images/pie-chart/chart-row.png)

-You can apply the [filter](/visualizing-data/working-with-widgets/configuring-widget-filters/#configuring-filter-for-dimension-column) and [sort](/visualizing-data/working-with-widgets/advanced-sorting/#dimension-column) options for the rows field, if required.
+You can apply the [filter](/visualizing-data/working-with-widgets/configuring-widget-filters/#configuring-filter-for-dimension-column) and [sort](/visualizing-data/working-with-widgets/advanced-sorting/#dimension-column) to the rows field if needed.

-This will render a pie chart in a series.
+This will result in a pie chart being displayed in a series.

 ![Pie Chart series](/static/assets/visualizing-data/visualization-widgets/images/pie-chart/piechart-series.png)

-Scroll down to see all the charts.
+Scroll down to view all the charts.

 ## How to format Pie Chart

-You can format the pie chart for better illustration of the view by using the settings available in the Properties tab.
+You can format the pie chart for better illustration by using the settings available in the Properties tab.

 To configure data in the pie chart, follow these steps:

-1. Drag and drop the pie chart into the canvas and resize it to your required size.
+1. Drag and drop the pie chart onto the canvas and resize it as needed.

-2. Configure data in the pie chart.
+2. Configure the data in the pie chart.

-3. Focus the pie chart and click the Widget Settings icon.
+3. Select the pie chart and click the Widget Settings icon.

 ![Widget settings](/static/assets/visualizing-data/visualization-widgets/images/pie-chart/piechart-settingsicon.png)